-5 Abstract.
-This paper shows how to systematically and efficiently improve a reduced-order model (ROM) to obtain a better ROM-based estimate of the Conditional Value-at-Risk (CVaR) of a computationally expensive quantity 6 7 of interest (QoI).
-Efficiency is gained by exploiting the structure of CVaR, which implies that a ROM used for 8 CVaR estimation only needs to be accurate in a small region of the parameter space, called the E-risk region.
-9 Hence, any full-order model (FOM) queries needed to improve the ROM can be restricted to this small region 10 of the parameter space, thereby substantially reducing the computational cost of ROM construction.
-However, an example is presented which shows that simply constructing a new ROM that has a smaller error with the 11 FOM is in general not sufficient to yield a better CVaR estimate.
-Instead a combination of previous ROMs 12 13 is proposed that achieves a guaranteed improvement, as well as ε -risk regions that converge monotonically 14 to the FOM risk region with decreasing ROM error.
-Error estimates for the ROM-based CVaR estimates 15 are presented.
-The gains in efficiency obtained by improving a ROM only in the small ε -risk region over a 16 traditional greedy procedure on the entire parameter space is illustrated numerically.

-17 Key words.
-Reduced-order models, Risk measures, Conditional Value-at-Risk, Estimation, Sampling
+- Abstract.
+This paper shows how to systematically and efficiently improve a reduced-order model (ROM) to obtain a better ROM-based estimate of the Conditional Value-at-Risk (CVaR) of a computationally expensive quantity of interest (QoI).
+Efficiency is gained by exploiting the structure of CVaR, which implies that a ROM used for CVaR estimation only needs to be accurate in a small region of the parameter space, called the ε -risk region.
+Hence, any full-order model (FOM) queries needed to improve the ROM can be restricted to this small region of the parameter space, thereby substantially reducing the computational cost of ROM construction.
+However, an example is presented which shows that simply constructing a new ROM that has a smaller error with the FOM is in general not sufficient to yield a better CVaR estimate.
+Instead a combination of previous ROMs is proposed that achieves a guaranteed improvement, as well as ε -risk regions that converge monotonically to the FOM risk region with decreasing ROM error.
+Error estimates for the ROM-based CVaR estimates are presented.
+The gains in efficiency obtained by improving a ROM only in the small ε -risk region over a traditional greedy procedure on the entire parameter space are illustrated numerically. - Key words. reduced-order models, risk measures, Conditional Value-at-Risk, estimation, sampling, uncertainty quantification

-18 AMS subject classifications.
+AMS subject classifications.
 35R60, 62H12, 65G99, 65Y20